javicrespo/WcfRestAuth/README.markdown

 Solution Contents
 ------------
 * WcfHttpAuth - Core implementation
-* Server - A Website that contains a sample WCF REST service for each of the authentication methods implemented
+* Server - A Website that contains a sample WCF REST service for each of the authentication methods implemented in WcfHttpAuth
-* WcfHttAuth.IntegrationTests - BDD specs that test the different authentication methods used in the Server site.
+* WcfHttAuth.IntegrationTests - BDD specs that test the different authentication methods by using the Server site.
+(Run the Server site before running the tests)

 References
 -----------